From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Experiments

 The FG-NET dataset consists of 1,002 facial images from 82 non-celebrity subjects, with each subject having more than 10 images taken over an extended period.
 The dataset includes variations in pose, illumination, and expression (PIE), making it suitable for evaluating the robustness of age estimation and AIFR models.

 The AgeDB dataset contains 16,516 facial images of 570 celebrities, with ages ranging from 0 to 101 years.
 The images also exhibit variations in PIE.
 In our experiments, we use only the AgeDB dataset for celebrities, as other celebrity datasets have noisy labels and overlapping identities, making them unsuitable for cross-dataset evaluations.
-Notably, we use the AgeDB dataset only for cross-dataset evaluations and ablation studies, as performance on this dataset is less frequently reported compared to the MORPH II and FG-NET datasets.
+Notably, we utilize the AgeDB dataset only for cross-dataset evaluations and ablation studies, as its performance is less frequently reported compared to that of the MORPH II and FG-NET datasets.